Best Online Degrees in: Physics Education

 High school physics teachers often work with the brightest and most motivated students at their school, and are tasked with explaining the many complexities of the physical universe in a way that is compelling and understandable to teenagers.
 Because of their broad understanding of science and mathematics, they may wear other hats, teaching mathematics, chemistry, and biology as well.
 Teachers who are trained in physics education may have an easier time finding work than teachers who specialize in other areas because of the shortage of math and science teachers in school districts across the nation.
 In fact, of all school subjects, physics has the most significant teacher shortage — even more so than math or chemistry, according to Cornell University's Physics Teacher Education Coalition.

-High school teachers reported a median yearly salary of $53,230 as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+High school teachers reported a median yearly salary of $53,230, according to the U.S. Bureau of Labor Statistics (BLS).
 While slow employment growth of only 7% is projected for high school teachers, those who teach science classes, particularly chemistry and physics, will experience some of the best job prospects.
 Graduates of physics education programs may also have an easier time finding work in urban and rural school districts than in suburban school districts, the BLS explains.
 Employment in the field is not guaranteed, and physics teacher salaries will vary based on your level of experience and education, the region of the country you live in, your school district's budget considerations, and other factors.